Nix-wie-weg/ruby-style-guide/README.md

     `{` and `}` deserve a bit of clarification, since they are used for block and hash literals, as well as embedded expressions in strings.
-For hash literals two styles are considered acceptable.
+For hash literals only the second of the following styles is considered acceptable.

     ```Ruby
-    # good - space after { and before }
+    # bad - space after { and before }
     { one: 1, two: 2 }

     # good - no space after { and before }
     {one: 1, two: 2}
     ```

-    The first variant is slightly more readable (and arguably more popular in the Ruby community in general).
-The second variant has the advantage of adding visual difference between block and hash literals.
-Whichever one you pick - apply it consistently.

-    As far as embedded expressions go, there are also two acceptable
+    As far as embedded expressions go, there is also only one acceptable
-    options:
+    option:

     ```Ruby
     # good - no spaces
     "string#{expr}"

-    # ok - arguably more readable
+    # bad
     "string#{ expr }"
     ```